Lufteluke/pi-tin/hardware_build.md

 ## 3D printing instructions

+*Note 2025-06-07: STL files have been updated with some minor changes for manufacturability (including the option to print the A/B/X/Y buttons as one piece), and the Altoids tin display mount was significantly changed for compatibility with the displays that will be included in the kits.*

 All parts except the button membranes should be printed in PETG or ABS with 0.2mm or 0.1mm layer height, using either a 0.4mm nozzle with 4 perimeters or 0.6mm nozzle with 3 perimeters.
 If using 3D printed buttons, they should be printed with 0.1mm layer height.
 The button membranes should be printed in 95A durometer TPU with 0.1mm layer height.
-If printing in TPU is not possible, a rigid material can be used, but the buttons will be louder and clickier and the rounded nub on the D-pad membrane may have to be trimmed as it is designed to compress slightly when printed in TPU.
+If printing in TPU is not possible, a rigid material can be used, but the buttons will be louder and clickier and the rounded nub on the D-pad membrane will have to be trimmed as it is designed to compress slightly when printed in TPU.

 All parts have a flat face and should be printed with this side facing down.
 All parts should be printable without supports on a well-tuned printer, but we recommend printing the case back and display bezel (3DP case version) or rear housing (Altoids tin version) with the "support on build plate only" option to achieve better quality counterbore holes.

 **Important: If using PETG, it is important to dry the filament before printing as these parts have somewhat tight tolerances and stringing or blobbing caused by wet filament can make them unusable.**

 STL files for all 3D printed parts can be downloaded [here (ZIP file)](3d/pi_tin_stl.zip).
 They are organized in folders based on build variant and button type (3D printed or DS Lite buttons).
-Some parts have "x2" or similar at the end of the filename; this means that multiple copies of this part are required.
+Some parts have "x2" or similar at the end of the filename, which means that multiple copies of that part are required.
 There are separate versions of the faceplate for opaque and translucent materials - the version for opaque materials has a hole exposing the battery indicator LEDs.
+The 3D printed A/B/X/Y buttons can either be printed individually or as one conjoined part; STL files for both options are included.

 The photos below show all the parts required for each build option, assuming 3D printed buttons.
 If using DS Lite buttons, the TPU button membranes (black) will look different.